cchdo/exchange/docs/common.rst

   While not strictly requiered, parameter, units, and data lines may contain whitespace matching the length of the print format of the paramter.
   This is a convention followed by the CCHDO to ease reading of files by humans.
-  Quality flag columns usually have a 1 charicter width which will often cause the parameter/units and data to not be aligned into pretty columns.
+  Quality flag columns usually have a 1 character width which will often cause the parameter/units and data to not be aligned into pretty columns.

 .. _data lines: